 The offshore contract drilling industry is cyclical and volatile.
 The Company's business depends on the level of activity of oil exploration, development and production in the North Sea and internationally.
 The availability of quality drilling prospects, exploration success, relative production costs, the stage of reservoir development, political concerns and regulatory requirements all affect customers' levels of activity and drilling campaigns.
 Demand for the Company's services may be adversely affected by declines in exploration, development and production activity associated with depressed oil prices.
-Even the perceived risk of depressed oil prices and changes in the UK North Sea tax regime often causes exploration and production companies to reduce their spending.
+Even the perceived risk of depressed oil prices and changes in the UK North Sea and the Norwegian Continental Shelf (the "NCS") tax regime often causes exploration and production companies to reduce their spending.